livejake/livejake.github.io/README.md

 # my_user_name.github.io
- Copyright @ My Name
+ Copyright @ Jake Bialer
 ## Description
-This will be the main portfolio page for the My Name.
+This will be the main portfolio page for Jake Bialer.
 I am currently located in New York City.